And they were offended by Him.

 How easy it is to be offended by truth and those who speak it.
 For the one who is nominally faithful or flat out evil-seeking, the contrast of truth and the one who is living such is offensive and unbearable.
 Jesus told us, His disciples, that we would be hated by the world.
 The world hated Him and thus the world will hate us as we honor Him and His truth.

 To be offended by Truth is to walk a line into destruction.
 It is to turn one’s back on true life and eternal salvation.
 The denial of truth in the pursuit of evil leads to Hell.
 Jesus made no bones about it.
 He stated clearly that there is a Hell and then consistently showed how to avoid it and how to inherit Heaven.
 We speak little of Hell these days and even go out of our way to make excuses for Jesus regarding the things He said regarding evil and it’s path to destruction and eventually Hell.
 Some within the church of today have even written books explaining away the reality of a place where God does not dwell.
-Hell is that place.
-Those who reject God, pursue evil and serve the enemy will find this place unless, of course, they repent and submit themselves to Lord Jesus.
+This is truly sad for Hell is that place.
+Jesus was clear about it.
+Those who reject God, pursue evil and serve the enemy will find this place, unless, of course, they repent and submit themselves to Lord Jesus.